Are pensions invested?

 Defined contribution pensions are the most common type of workplace pension, but some workplaces still offer defined benefit pensions.
 These offer a guaranteed income for your life (and often your partner’s life, if you have one).
 This income is based on your average or final salary with your employer and the numbers of years that you worked for them.

 If you don’t have access to a workplace pension, you can set up an individual personal pension.
-As with a defined contribution workplace pension, payments in build you a pot of money.
+As with a defined contribution workplace pension, payments in are invested to help you build up a pot of money.

 Can I choose where my pension is invested?